-Mandatory skills or must have or good to have skills is probably the most important differentiator in the job description.
+Mandatory skills or must have or good to have skills are probably the most important differentiator in the job description.
 You must include all the skills that you are looking for.
 Make sure you also classify them into mandatory and desired categories.
 Do not squeeze skills into job details or any other section.
 It must be a separate section.

-You must mention qualification in the job description.
+You must mention the qualifications in the job description.

-If you are looking for candidate with certain years of experience then do mention that on the job description.
+If you are looking for a candidate with certain years of experience then do mention that on the job description.
 Some cultures do not encourage writing years of experience required in the job description.
 This can be considered as discrimination.
 But, if you have no reservations about putting it then you must mention it in the job description.

-Qualification, years of experience such criteria help define job in a clear way.
+Qualification, years of experience such criteria help define a job in a clear way.

 There Are No Super-humans

-We have seen job descriptions that are clearly not function of single employee.
+We have seen job descriptions that are clearly not the function of a single employee.
 It can put off a potential candidate.
 It rather suggests that your organization does not understand the role well.

-This generally happens with completely new kind of role.
+This generally happens with a completely new kind of role.
 When you are not clear about the role then you should talk to professionals outside.
 Seek guidance.
 To write a good job description, do more research to understand the exact nature of the job.
-Observe how that role is defined across industry.
+Observe how that role is defined across the industry.

-This is a great opportunity to tell story about your organization.
+This is a great opportunity to tell the story about your organization.
 You can include video testimonials of your organization.
 Write about your companies future goals.
-Describe why candidate should join your company!
+Describe why a candidate should join your company!

-Emphasize on unique things about your company.
+Emphasize unique things about your company.
 Flexible work hours!
-Dynamic work places!
+Dynamic workplaces!
 Day – Care facilities.
 Remember to leave a lasting impression on your potential future employees.